chimericdream/worldofpannotia.com/src/equipment/armor/index.md

 _Sleeping in Armor:_ A character who sleeps in medium or heavy armor is automatically fatigued the next day.
 He or she takes a -2 penalty on Strength and Dexterity and can't charge or run.
 Sleeping in light armor does not cause fatigue.

 **Arcane Spell Failure:** Armor interferes with the gestures that a spellcaster must make to cast an arcane spell that has a somatic component.
-Arcane spellcasters face the possibility of arcane spell failure if they're wearing armor.
-Bards can wear light armor without incurring any arcane spell failure chance for their bard spells.
+Arcane spellcasters face the possibility of arcane spell failure if they're wearing armor. {% base_class_link bard "Bards" %} can wear light armor without incurring any arcane spell failure chance for their bard spells.

 _Casting an Arcane Spell in Armor:_ A character who casts an arcane spell while wearing armor must usually make an arcane spell failure roll.
 The number in the Arcane Spell Failure Chance column on Table: Armor and Shields is the chance that the spell fails and is ruined.
 If the spell lacks a somatic component, however, it can be cast with no chance of arcane spell failure.